pending123/site-capstone/README.md

 * [Backend Repo Link](https://github.com/pending123/internmingle-backend)

 ## Project Overview
-nternMingle is a web application designed to help interns and early-career professionals successfully integrate into San Francisco's professional and social landscape.
+InternMingle is a web application designed to help interns and early-career professionals successfully integrate into San Francisco's professional and social landscape.
 The app offers three key functionalities: roommate matching based on compatibility factors, neighborhood exploration with detailed safety and budget information, and event discovery throughout the city to enhance career development and social connections.

 Deployment Website: **www.internmingle.tech**